akanik/ga-pull/README.md

 3. Activate APIs
 4. Add the code
 5. Replace the variables
-6. Add an update button
+6. Add an update button (and running the damn thing)
+7. Troubleshooting

 ## 1. Create a new Google spreadsheet.